puniverse/pulsar/docs/index.md

 ### Error Handling

 The actor model does not only make concurrency easy; it also helps build fault-tolerant systems by compartmentalizing failure.
-Each actor is it's own execution context - if it encounters an exception, only the actor is directly affected (like a thread, only actors are lightweight).
+Each actor is its own execution context - if it encounters an exception, only the actor is directly affected (like a thread, only actors are lightweight).
 Unlike regular functions/objects, where an exception has to be caught and handled immediately on the call stack, with actors we can completely separate code execution from error handling.

-In fact, when using actors, it is often best to to follow the [philosophy laid out by Joe Armstrong](http://www.erlang.org/download/armstrong_thesis_2003.pdf), Erlang's chief designer, of "let it crash".
+In fact, when using actors, it is often best to follow the [philosophy laid out by Joe Armstrong](http://www.erlang.org/download/armstrong_thesis_2003.pdf), Erlang's chief designer, of "let it crash".
 The idea is not to try and catch exceptions inside an actor, because attempting to catch and handle all exceptions is futile.
 Instead, we just let the actor crash, monitor its death elsewhere, and then take some action.

 The principle of actor error handling is that an actor can be asked to be notified of another actor's death.
 This is done through *linking* and *watching*.